-The Company's Executive Directors, namely Mr. Loh Yih, Mr. Qiu Jun and Mr. Wong Kok Chye are remunerated based on their service agreements with the Company.
-The service agreements have a fixed term of three (3) years with a notice period of three (3) months.
-The remuneration comprises a fixed salary and performance bonuses linked to corporate and individual performances where appropriate, and is designed to align the interests of the Executive Directors with those of shareholders.
-Independent and Non-Executive Directors do not have service contracts with the Company.
+The Company's Executive Directors, namely Mr. Loh Yih, Mr. Qiu Jun and Mr. Wong Kok Chye are remunerated in accordance with their respective service agreements with the Company.
+The Remuneration Committee reviews and recommends to the Board the remuneration package (including appropriate compensation in the event of early termination) of the Executive Directors, and aims to be fair and avoid rewarding inadequate performance.
+The terms of the Executive Directors' service agreements were approved by the Board.
+Pursuant to the service agreements, the remuneration comprises a fixed salary and performance bonuses linked to corporate and individual performances where appropriate, and is designed to align the interests of the Executive Directors with those of shareholders.
+Independent and Non-Executive Directors do not have service agreements with the Company.

-The Group has also entered into letters of employment with all executive officers.
-Such letters typically provide for the salaries payable to the executive officers, their working hours, medical benefits, grounds of termination and certain restrictive covenants.
+The Group has also entered into letters of employment with key management personnel.
+Such letters typically provide for the salaries payable to the key management personnel, their working hours, medical benefits, grounds of termination and certain restrictive covenants.